 Becoming the titan that it is today was not done in a single night for Ubisoft.
 With time and success, the company started to even expand into other fields, such as cinema and television, with its special division.
 Or with the R&D lab, La Forge, which deals with AI and prototypes in the academic field.
 Of course, it all started somewhere, and it was progressively done throughout those 36 years, spanning all over the globe for a “ubiquitous presence”.

-Ubisoft’s market value has been estimated at around $5.634 billion market cap.
+Ubisoft’s net worth has been estimated at around $5.6 billion.

 By 1986, Guillemot Informatique was raking in up to $5.8 million at that time.

 In 2021, Ubisoft generated $2.4 billion in sales.
 A major increase compared to 2020.
 But 2020 is the weakest recent year with $1.8 billion, even when compared to 2019 and its $2 billion in sales.